-All travel (excludes virtual conferences where travel does not actually take place) requires prior approval.
-Pretrip authorization is accomplished through Concur via a Travel Request (TR).
+All employee and student travel (excluding virtual conferences where travel does not actually take place) must have prior approval.
+Employee travel requires a Concur Travel Request (TR).
+All foreign trips require the Concur TR to be approved seven days prior to travel beginning.

 If there is any doubt as to the allowability of the trip on sponsored funds or of the need for prior sponsor approval, the SRS Project Administrator should be contacted.
 Unallowable costs may result in personal expense to the traveler and/or the Principal Investigator.